justdawee/Dumcsi-Project/README.md

 # Dumcsi Chat

-Realtime chat platform built with ASP.NET Core (.NET 9) and Vue 3 + Vite, featuring SignalR for realtime messaging, MinIO for object storage, and LiveKit for voice/video.
+Realtime chat platform built with ASP.NET Core (.NET 9) and Vue 3 + Vite, featuring SignalR for realtime messaging, MinIO for object storage, and LiveKit for video sharing.

 </div>